xylo/intellij-postfix-templates/README.md

 ## Usage

-The plugin comes with a predefined set of templates (details below) which you can immediatly apply in a Java files.
+The plugin comes with a predefined set of templates (see below) which can be immediatly applied in a Java files.
-For instance, type
+For instance, write

-    "1".to
+    "1".toInt

-in a new line of a Java file and press *Ctrl+SPACE*.
+in a Java file.
+If the completion popup does not automatically show up, press *Ctrl+SPACE*.
-A completion popup should appear showing you different postfix templates (`toInt`, `toDouble`, ...) to convert the string `"1"` into a number.
+Select the `.toInt` template and see how it is expanded.

 ## Preconfigured Java templates for Scala users and those who want to simplify their life

-These templates provide some common Scala functions, such as:
+The following templates are shipped with the plugin and shall provide you with a template basis and with some useful examples:
 * `toByte`, `toChar`, `toInt`, `toLong`, `toFloat`, `toDouble`
 * `toList`, `toSet`, `toMap`
 * `sort`, `sortBy`, `minBy`, `maxBy`, `groupBy`